 The other key highlight was the individual accounts of ex pupils time at Lord Digby's over the years.
-Whereas Foster's had 18 contributors we have now achieved 20 and it is not too late for additional memories so please write in your accounts to Barbara Elsmore at the Sherborne Museum or email them to her.
-There is still time to send yours in which will go towards a unique book of memories for ourselves and our descendants.
-Amongst those who have contributed so far include: Nora Dibble née Symes - a schoolgirl in 1920s, Pam Loader 1938-42, June Helson née Pike 1940-47, Gillian Walters née Gibling 1940-47, Joan Hopes née Wiltshire 1944-52, Maureen Rice née Bishop 1948-1956, Claudine McCreadie née Spencer 1953-1955, Melian Mansfield née Bordes 1953-60, Anne Cooper née Dryden 1956-1961, Pamela Ashton née Brook 1957-1964, Helen Pettman née Fountain 1960-1966, Anna Green née Woods 1958-1963 and finally Susan Rawlinson a teacher 1970-1984.
+Whereas Foster's had 18 contributors we have now achieved 20 Amongst those who have contributed so far include: Nora Dibble née Symes - a schoolgirl in 1920s, Pam Lodder 1938-42, June Helson née Pike 1940-47, Gillian Walters née Gibling 1940-47, Joan Hopes née Wiltshire 1944-52, Maureen Rice née Bishop 1948-1956, Claudine McCreadie née Spencer 1953-1955, Melian Mansfield née Bordes 1953-60, Anne Cooper née Dryden 1956-1961, Pamela Ashton née Brook 1957-1964, Helen Pettman née Fountain 1960-1966, Anna Green née Woods 1958-1963 and finally Susan Rawlinson a teacher 1970-1984.

 From the above stories two teachers are often mentioned: Mrs Ruth Gervis and Miss Palmer!!
-References to Miss Dew as being a great inspiration for us to learn French are also frequent as well as the fear Miss expressed the belief in reality she was a very "kind person".
+References to Miss Dew as being a great inspiration for us to learn French are also frequent as well as the fear Miss Thomson instilled in us though one writer expressed the belief in reality she was a very "kind person".
 Miss Hodgson and Miss Christopher are also acknowledged as being very inspiring teachers.
 I recall the former always wore a very beautiful perfume.
 We will have a copy of the stories so far on show at the next reunion.